-The Headteacher is the designated teacher with responsibility for coordinating relationship education across the school.
-Relationship education is monitored and evaluated by the Headteacher as part of the school's development plan.
-As a result of this process changes will be made to the relationship education programmes as appropriate.
+The Headteacher is the designated teacher with responsibility for coordinating sex and relationship education across the school.
+Sex and relationship education is monitored and evaluated by the Headteacher as part of the school's development plan.
+As a result of this process changes will be made to the sex and relationship education programmes as appropriate.